Washington Department of

 letters of recommendation.

-of three (3) completed and sanitized clinical reports (forensic clinical
+of two (2) completed and sanitized psychological reports (forensic evaluations preferred).

 Steilacoom Blvd.
 SW

 APPLICATION MATERIALS MUST BE RECEIVED BY: December 31, 2019.

 Letters of recommendation can be emailed or mailed directly from the letter writer or included in an envelope within a mailed application packet.
 Official transcripts should be sent directly from the academic institution.

 Please contact Dr. Means if you have any questions at email@example.com or by phone: (253) 761-3334.